hawkinsw/api_intro/docs/README.md

 main()
 ```

 Everything still works, right?
 Exactly!
-If one of our coworkers comes along and things that they know better than us and want to change the `root` or the `stem` after they are given their initial values, JavaScript will yell:
+If one of our coworkers comes along and thinks that they know better than us and wants to change the `root` or the `stem` after they are given their initial values, JavaScript will yell:

 ```JavaScript
 function socialMediaEndpointGenerator(username) {